ChrisBuilds/terminaltexteffects/docs/effects/elephantsplash.md

 ![Demo](../img/effects_demos/elephantsplash_demo.gif)

-A large purple elephant walks along the canvas floor to a rippling puddle, lowers its trunk as bubbles draw the water upward, then sprays it toward the centred input.
-After an ear-wiggle celebration, it walks off along the bottom.
+A large purple elephant walks along the canvas floor as one coordinated ASCII sprite, stops at a rippling puddle, lowers its trunk as bubbles draw the water upward, then sprays it toward the centred input.
+It holds still while the branding settles, raises its trunk, and walks off while the revealed text remains in place.

 ## Quick Start